This is a quick walkthrough of getting your first web service up and running whilst having a look at the how some of the different components work.

 The Unit Test project contains all your Unit and Integration tests.
 It's also a Host project that typically references all other non-Host projects in the solution and contains a combination of concrete and mock dependencies depending on what's being tested.
 See the Testing Docs for more information on testing ServiceStack projects.

-ServiceStack's clean Web Services design makes it simple and intuitive to be able to call ServiceStack Services from any ajax client, e.g. from a simple Bootstrap Website using jQuery:
+ServiceStack's clean Web Services makes it simple and intuitive to be able to call ServiceStack Services from any ajax client, e.g. from a traditional Bootstrap Website using jQuery:

 <input class="form-control" id="Name" type="text" placeholder="Type your name">